Home

 The Act is also written in such a way to attract parties across the world to bring their disputes for resolution by arbitration in England including provisions for the recognition and enforcement of certain foreign awards in court.

-Since the advent of statutory adjudication, by way of Section 108 of Part II of the Housing Grants, Construction and Regeneration Act 1996, and the imposing timescale for the adjudicator to reach an interim and binding decision within 28 days of the referral, arbitrators are now striving to adopt some of those techniques learnt in adjudication to reduce both time and cost in an arbitration.
-Parties themselves have also realised, with the Arbitration Act 1996 providing party autonomy, that they also can influence the procedure to reduce time and cost.
-The aim is to improve the effectiveness of arbitration for commercial enterprises.
+Since the advent of statutory adjudication, by way of Section 108 of Part II of the Housing Grants, Construction and Regeneration Act 1996 (as amended), and the imposing timescale for the adjudicator to reach an interim and binding decision within 28 days of the referral, arbitrators are now adopting some of those techniques to reduce both time and cost in an arbitration.
+Parties themselves have also realised, with the Arbitration Act 1996 providing party autonomy, that they can also influence the procedure to reduce time and cost.
+The aim is to make arbitration more speedy and cost effective.

-Nigel is a Chartered Arbitrator and is available to receive appointments to act as arbitrator or provide advice to parties contemplating or involved in the arbitration process.
+Nigel is a practicing Barrister, Chartered Quantity Surveyor, Chartered Arbitrator & Panel Registered Adjudicator and is available to receive appointments to act as arbitrator or to provide advice and/or representation to party’s4 contemplating or involved in arbitration.